-Throughout the past few days in Cooperstown, fans from all over have made the voyage for the 2018 Baseball Hall of Fame Weekend.
-While the most prominent fan bases belonged to teams like the Braves, Tigers, Padres, and Angels, there were also several Sox fans who made the trip to see the big man, Jim Thome, get inducted.
-I was lucky enough to meet up with a few of them to chat about their experience.
+Throughout the past few days in Cooperstown, fans from all over have made the trip for the 2018 Baseball Hall of Fame Weekend.
+While the most prominent fan bases belonged to teams like the Braves, Tigers, Padres, and Angels, there have also been several Sox fans who made the trip to see the big man, Jim Thome, get inducted.
+Here’s what a few of them had to say about their experience.

 Favorite Jim Thome Moment: “The Blackout Game, without question.
 For a regular season game, that is number one by far.
 Just the electricity, and the crowd, and the distance that ball went.”

-Scott is another regular on White Sox Twitter who you might recognize.
+Scott is another regular on White Sox Twitter who you probably recognize.
 This was his very first time in Cooperstown and get this, he flew in all the way from Southern California!
 Luckily, he made a quick pit-stop in Chicago with his wife Amanda and friends.
 I must say, their flight to New York was loaded with big names like Dave Winfield, Carlton Fisk, and the infamous Pete Hand.
-The main reason why Scott made the trip out was to see Jim Thome get inducted, but also because his best friend is a diehard Angels fan.
+The main reason why Scott made the trip out was to see Jim Thome get inducted, of course, but also because his best friend is a diehard Angels fan.
 Scott promised him that they would fly out whenever Vlad Guerrero went in and it just so happened that Thome was going in with him.
 Overall, Scott had an awesome experience and his favorite moment came during the legends parade when Ken Griffey Jr. stopped to sign his Mariners jersey.
 Check out the tweet below:

 — scott garcia (@scottgarcia35) July 29, 2018